deduce-dev/dac-man/docs/plugins/json/index.md

 It is important to note that the computation here only applies to the semantic side of JSON, and any structural comparison is not accounted for.
-The ordering of keys and values in a file are not taken into account by the plugin.
-For example, if both files contain the key `key1`, but have them at different lines of the file, this plugin will not treat that as a difference.
+The ordering of keys and values in a file are not taken into account by the plug-in.
+For example, if both files contain the key `key1`, but have them at different lines of the file, this plug-in will not treat that as a difference.

 ## Usage